pmlrsg/arsf_dem_scripts/README.md

 ------

-A collection of scripts developed by the Airborne Research and Survey Facility Data Analysis Node (ARSF-DAN), based at Plymouth Marine Laboratory (PML) for working with DEMs.
+A collection of scripts developed by the Airborne Research and Survey Facility Data Analysis Node (ARSF-DAN; https://arsf-dan.nerc.ac.uk/trac/) for working with DEMs.

 Licensing
 ----------